cb-demos/mimic/README.md

 # Mimic

-Tool for orchestrating demo scenarios on CloudBees Unify with CLI/MCP interfaces.
+Tool for orchestrating demo scenarios on CloudBees Unify.
+Provides a CLI, web UI, and MCP server interface.

 ## Prerequisites